Burhanuddin Harahap: Early political career

-Prime Minister: 1955–1956
+Prime ministership (1955–1956)

 Cabinet formation

 Ali Sastroamidjojo's first cabinet collapsed in July 1955 due to tensions with the army, particularly caused by new appointments to the army high command following the resignation of chief of staff Bambang Soegeng.
-Vice President Mohammad Hatta first appointed Sukiman (Masyumi), Wilopo (PNI) and Assaat as cabinet formateurs, but they failed as their proposed Hatta-led cabinet would result in Hatta no longer becoming vice-president – unacceptable to Masyumi.
+Vice President Mohammad Hatta first appointed Sukiman (Masyumi), Wilopo (PNI), and Assaat as cabinet formateurs, but they failed as their proposed Hatta-led cabinet would result in Hatta no longer becoming vice-president – unacceptable to Masyumi.

-Burhanuddin, who was a relative of acting army chief of staff Zulkifli Lubis, was then appointed as new formateur.
+Burhanuddin, who was a relative of acting army chief of staff Zulkifli Lubis, was then appointed the new formateur.
 After negotiations, he secured a major concession from PNI – a willingness to accept a Masyumi prime minister – but could not reach a deal on appointed ministers.
 While Burhanuddin and PNI had agreed on which positions would be occupied by PNI ministers, Burhanuddin would not accept PNI's candidates, and vice versa with PNI on Burhanuddin's appointments.
-Burhanuddin then turned to the Nahdlatul Ulama (NU) and a number of minor political parties, and his cabinet was sworn in on 12 August 1955 – Burhanuddin serving as both prime minister and defence minister.
+Burhanuddin then turned to the Nahdlatul Ulama (NU) and several minor political parties, and his cabinet was sworn in on 12 August 1955 – Burhanuddin serving as both prime minister and defense minister.
 His cabinet had 23 ministers – more than all previous cabinets.
-Most of the ministers – with the exception of finance minister Sumitro and agriculture minister Mohammad Sardjan – also had no previous cabinet experience.
+Most of the ministers – except Finance Minister Sumitro and Agriculture Minister Mohammad Sardjan – also had no previous cabinet experience.